decentraland/old-documentation/_posts/wearables/2021-05-31-wearables-editor-user-guide.md

 Tags are simply descriptive words that users can use when searching or filtering for items.
 These could be relevant to competitions or events!

 ### Setting the price for items
-An item must be part of a collection before you can set its price.
+Items that are included in a collection can include prices that you set for their primary sale.

 To set the price of a wearable, navigate to the [Builder](https://builder.decentraland.org) and select the **Collections** tab.
 Then click on the collection containing your items you want to price.